marc131183/marc_guppy/README.md

 # marc_guppy

 This is a custom guppy for the [gym-guppy environment](https://git.imp.fu-berlin.de/bioroboticslab/robofish/gym-guppy/-/tree/master/).
+You will also need to clone that repository to use this one.

 ## Models